 Federal Communications Commission (FCC) - The bill contains \$320 million for operations at the FCC, a cut of \$20 million below the FY2015 enacted level.
-The bill provides funding for FCC moving expenses that can only be utilized if the agency significantly reduces the size of its leased space.
+Regarding the expiring lease held by the FCC, the bill provides funding for moving expenses that can only be utilized if the agency significantly reduces the size of its leased space.
 The legislation also prohibits the FCC from regulating rates under the net neutrality order, and grandfathers all joint sales agreements (JSAs) from recent FCC JSA rules changes.